The Size of Interpolants in Modal Logics: Main Notions

 We next review relevant results on interpolants in modal logic.
 Among the main modal logics considered in this paper, K, S5, GL, and Grz have UIP~\cite{visser1996uniform} while S4 and K4 do not~\cite{DBLP:journals/sLogica/GhilardiZ95,DBLP:journals/sLogica/Bilkova07}.
 S4 and K4 have CIP, however, while GL.3 and Grz.3 do not even enjoy CIP~\cite{GabbayMaks05}.
 Regarding the size of Craig/uniform interpolants for the logics with CIP and UIP considered in this paper, for modal logics K and S5 it is known that uniform interpolants of at most exponential size always exist~\cite{TenEtAl06,GhilardiLWZ06}.
 In contrast, for GL and Grz, to date, only non-elementary methods are known for constructing uniform interpolants.
 Interestingly, however, there are tools available for computing uniform interpolants in these logics~\cite{DBLP:conf/ijcar/FereeGGS24}.
 For Craig interpolants, for K and S5, the exponential upper bound is inherited from the exponential upper bound for uniform interpolants.
 For K4, S4, Grz, and GL one can obtain exponential upper bounds by using the reductions to Craig interpolants in K given in~\cite[Section~3.7]{krachtbook} and applying the tableau developed in~\cite{TenEtAl13}.
 While this is done explicitly only for K4, it is straightforward to extend the proof to S4, Grz, and GL.

-It is also worth noting that it is undecidable whether a finitely axiomatized normal modal logic has CIP~\cite[Section~9.6]{krachtbook}.
-Using the same technique, one can show the undecidability of UIP.
-This does not necessarily imply that we cannot show effective dichotomies for the size of interpolants since even for finitely axiomatized normal modal logics containing GL the CIP is undecidable~\cite[Theorem~17.19]{DBLP:books/daglib/0030819}, but we have nevertheless shown a (conditional) dichotomy result for size.
+It is also worth noting that it is undecidable whether a finitely axiomatized normal modal logic has the CIP~\cite[Section~9.6]{krachtbook}.
+By the same technique, one can show that the UIP is likewise undecidable.
+However, this does not preclude the possibility of establishing effective dichotomies for the size of interpolants.
+Indeed, even though CIP is undecidable for finitely axiomatized normal modal logics containing GL \cite[Theorem~17.19]{DBLP:books/daglib/0030819}, we are nonetheless able to prove a (conditional) dichotomy result for interpolant size for normal modal logics containing GL.
+This dichotomy is effective since it is determined by tabularity which is effective for finitely axiomatized normal modal logics containing GL.